Novacation/Login-Form/README.md

 # FINALLY

-After correctly doing all those above steps:
+After correctly doing all these above steps:

 .
-Open the CMD, to go to the project root and type node app.js.
+Open the CMD, then go to the project root and type node app.js.

 .
 Open your browser and set the URL as "http://localhost:8081/Auth/main-page"